boledovicpantheon/testing-academy/README.md

 2. From inside the repository, run `vagrant up`

-3. Add DNS entry to your local machine with IP `192.168.56.240` and DNS name`example.jenkins.com`.
+3. Add DNS entry to your local machine with IP `192.168.56.240` and DNS name `example.jenkins.com`.
 This way you will be able to access Jenkins controller on your local machine.
-It runs on port 80, so so need to specify it.
+It runs on port 80, so no need to specify it.

 #### Optional:

-4. Private docker registry is accesible only inside cluster, if you want to access it from your local machine also, you need to add IP
+Private docker registry is accesible only inside cluster, if you want to access it from your local machine also, you need to add IP
 `192.168.56.11` and DNS name `docker.registry.com` to your `/etc/hosts`, or alternative.
 Don't forget that docker registry runs on port 5000.

-### Start-up should take no longer than 30 minutes, but it depends on your hardware capacity.
+> **Start-up should take no longer than 30 minutes, but it depends on your hardware capacity.**

-After successfull startup, you will have:
+### After successfull startup, you will have:

 TODO